SunSundr/rsschool-devops-course-tasks/README.md

 To allow GitHub Actions to securely interact with your AWS environment, you need to configure an IAM role and an OpenID Connect (OIDC) provider in AWS.

 1.  **IAM Role (`GithubActionsRole`)**: This role grants GitHub Actions the necessary permissions to manage AWS resources.
 The role includes policies for common AWS services such as EC2, Route53, S3, IAM, VPC, SQS, and EventBridge.
 It also incorporates an inline policy to enable DynamoDB state locking for Terraform state management.

     The role's trust policy is configured to allow `token.actions.githubusercontent.com` to assume it, with a condition ensuring that the `sub` claim matches the target GitHub repository, enhancing security.

 2.  **IAM OIDC Provider**: Configured to trust `https://token.actions.githubusercontent.com`.
 This enables GitHub Actions to authenticate with AWS using short-lived tokens.

     These resources are defined in `iam.tf` and are provisioned during the initial Terraform apply process.

+## Test Infrastructure Components

+The infrastructure created by this project includes:

+*   **VPC Architecture**:
+    *   A VPC with 4 subnets across 2 different Availability Zones (AZs)
+    *   2 public subnets in different AZs
+    *   2 private subnets in different AZs
+    *   Internet Gateway for public internet access
+*   **Network Security**:
+    *   Security groups for different instance types (bastion, NAT, public, private)
+    *   Network ACLs for public and private subnets
+    *   IMDSv2 required on all instances for enhanced security
+*   **Compute Resources**:
+    *   Bastion host - configured as an access point for instances inside the VPC
+    *   NAT instance - enables outbound internet access for private subnet instances
+    *   Test instances (optional) - 1 in a public subnet, 2 in different private subnets
+*   **Routing Configuration**:
+    *   Instances in all subnets can reach each other
+    *   Instances in public subnets can reach addresses outside the VPC and vice-versa
+    *   Private subnet instances can access the internet through the NAT instance
+*   **Storage**:
+    *   S3 bucket for Terraform state storage

 ## Terraform Configuration Files

-The Terraform configuration is structured into several key files:
+The Terraform configuration is structured into several key files and modules:

+*   **Root Module**:
-*   `main.tf`: Specifies the required Terraform version and any necessary provider dependencies.
+    *   `main.tf`: Specifies the required Terraform version and module configurations.
     *   `variables.tf`: Declares all configurable variables used throughout the Terraform code.
-This promotes reuse and simplifies configuration changes.
-This is the primary file for adjusting infrastructure settings.
-*   `providers.tf`: Configures the AWS provider, specifying the region and potentially other provider-specific settings.
+    *   `providers.tf`: Configures the AWS provider, specifying the region and other settings.
-*   `backend.tf`:  Configures the S3 bucket for storing the Terraform state file and DynamoDB for state locking, ensuring collaborative access and preventing conflicts.
+    *   `backend.tf`: Configures the S3 bucket for storing the Terraform state file.
+    *   `iam.tf`: Contains the AWS IAM role and OIDC provider resources for GitHub Actions.
     *   `data.tf`: Defines data sources to retrieve information from AWS, such as the current AWS account ID and region.
-*   `iam.tf`: Contains the AWS IAM role and OIDC provider resources necessary for GitHub Actions authentication.
+*   **Infrastructure Modules**:
+    *   `modules/vpc`: VPC and Internet Gateway resources.
+    *   `modules/networking`: Subnets and routing configuration.
+    *   `modules/security`: Security groups and network ACLs.
+    *   `modules/compute`: Bastion host and NAT instance.
+    *   `modules/tests`: Optional test instances for infrastructure validation.

 ## CI/CD Workflow

 The CI/CD pipeline is defined in `.github/workflows/terraform.yml` and comprises the following stages:

 *   **`terraform-check`**: Executes `terraform fmt -check -recursive` to enforce consistent code formatting across the project.
 *   **`terraform-plan`**: Initializes Terraform and generates a detailed execution plan outlining the proposed infrastructure changes.
 This job requires the `terraform-check` job to complete successfully.
 *   **`terraform-apply`**: Applies the Terraform changes to your AWS environment.
 This job is triggered by `push` events to the `main` branch, only after `terraform-plan` has succeeded, and may require manual approval depending on your configuration.

 To minimize redundancy, a reusable composite action located at `.github/actions/terraform-setup/action.yml` encapsulates common setup steps, including checking out the code, configuring AWS credentials, and setting up the Terraform CLI.